2015-2016 Club Guide

 - List of attendees or a description of who is expected to attended

-- If the Official Function Form is approved, it will be signed by the Cost Center Administrator (Associate Dean of Judicial Affairs and Support Services - ADJSS).
+- If the Function Approval Request is approved, it will be signed by the Cost Center Administrator (Associate Dean of Judicial Affairs and Support Services - ADJSS).